Blessed is he whose transgression is forgiven, whose sin is covered. Psalm 32:1

 57 Those who had taken Jesus led him away to Caiaphas the high priest, where the scribes and the elders were gathered together.
 58 But Peter followed him from a distance, to the court of the high priest, and entered in and sat with the officers, to see the outcome.

-59 Now the chief priests, the elders, and the whole council sought false testimony against Jesus, that they might put him to death; 60 and they found none.
+59 Now the chief priests, the elders, and the whole council sought false testimony against Jesus so that they might put him to death, 60 and they found none.
 Even though many false witnesses came forward, they found none.
-But at last two false witnesses came forward, 61 and said, “This man said, ‘I am able to destroy the temple of God, and to build it in three days.’ ”
+But at last two false witnesses came forward 61 and said, “This man said, ‘I am able to destroy the temple of God and to build it in three days.’ ”

 65 Then the high priest tore his clothing, saying, “He has spoken blasphemy!
 Why do we need any more witnesses?
 Now you have heard his blasphemy.
 66 What do you think?”

 67 Then they spat in his face and beat him with their fists, and some slapped him,68 saying, “Prophesy to us, Christ!
 Who hit you?”